scaleconf/scaleconf.org/content/sponsors.md

 # Sponsorship packages

-ScaleConf is organised by volunteers, but there are still big expenses when it comes to putting together a successful conference.
+ScaleConf is organised by volunteers, but there are still huge expenses when it comes to putting together a successful conference.
 Sponsorship helps us to keep ticket prices affordable.
 If you'd like to sponsor, but none of these options suit you, get in touch with us at info@scaleconf.org, and we can discuss how else you could be involved.

 ## Conference